MichalDulemba/UdacitySelfdrivingCarNanoDegree/term1/p5/readme.md

 I started with very small network initially proposed by Pierluigi.
 It was good enough to detect some cars, and show me what i can expect from this kind of detections.

-Next step was making it a lot deeper (more layers and more filters)
+Next step was making it a lot deeper (more layers and more filters).
-- I did it in couple of steps, gradually getting better results.
+I did it in couple of steps, gradually getting better results.

 My final working model is in <FILE>
 I also tried to use VGG19 as feature extractor but training was horribly slow and I had to dump this idea.